JrDevJobs/EnglishNumbers/README.md

 # <a href='http://www.jrdevjobs.com' target='_blank'>Jr.DevJobs</a> Challenge: English Numbers

 ## Introduction
-In this challenge you will create a webpage that will take a number and return the English translation.
+In this challenge you will create a tool that will take a number and return the English translation.

 You are free to do this in any language or framework, however the sample is written in JavaScript.

+For bonus points, turn this into a webpage that allows users to submit input and have the translation returned to the screen.

 ## Getting Started
 To begin, Fork this repository to your GitHub account by clicking the Fork icon in the upper-right section of this page.